universalmind303/greenfield/README.md

 ```sh
 npm run dev
 ```
-NOTE: live-server will serve files at `http://localhost:8080/client/public/`, but the real server runs
+NOTE: live-server will serve files at `http://localhost:8080/client/public/`, but the real server serves them at `http://localhost:8080/`.

 ### Deploy